Zaranj District

 Route 606 connects Zaranj to Delaram which helps the Trade, and the toll-customs revenues have grown.

+Zaranj has a hot desert climate (Köppen climate classification BWh) with very hot summers and cool winters.
+Precipitation is very low and mostly falls in winter.
+Temperatures in summer may approach 50 °C (122 °F).
+Snowfall in Zaranj is a rare event.
+On 27 November 2016, it snowed in this city.

 Demographics

 In 2004, Zaranj had a population of 49,851 people in 242 villages.
 The population was given as Baloch 44%, Pashtun 34% and Tajik 22%.

 Agriculture

 Per a 2007 report from the Ministry of Rural Rehabilitation and Development, the district grows maize, wheat, melon, watermelon, millet and lentil.